OliverLysa/observatory-data-prep/README.md

     1.  cleaning and reformatting;
     2.  grouping and summarising;
-    3.  mapping to a central classification;
-    4.  data validation and unknown value estimation;
+    3.  data validation, interpolation and extrapolation;
-    5.  calculating key variables/metrics; and
+    4.  calculating key variables/metrics; and

 3.  export cleaned data outputs to an open source PostGreSQL database (supabase) for storage.